uyuni-project/uyuni-rfc/accepted/00101-health-check-tool.md

 ### Standalone solution: containerized deployment including Loki, Promtail and Grafana

-* Containerized Deployment: The Health-Check-Tool components, including Loki, Promtail, Grafana, and the Uyuni-Health-Exporter, are deployed as containers sharing the same network, allowing TCP communication between containers.
+* Containerized Deployment: The Health-Check components, including Loki, Promtail, Grafana, and the Uyuni-Health-Exporter, are deployed as containers sharing the same network, allowing TCP communication between containers.
 Running all containers within the same POD would be also possible, but it would limit the deployment method on Kubernetes to be running all on the same cluster node.

 ![standalone diagram](images/health-check/standalone.png)